When it Rains, I pour

 Yes tea.
 My newest farming love has always been my go-to in terms of offering myself a moment of cuddling up with a great book or with my journal for self reflection.
 Unlike coffee, which is often fuel to "get er done", tea is the soothing friend that begs us to take a moment and nourish ourselves, to reflect, or sit and catch up over multiple steeps.

-When thinking about self care- plants, tea, books, travel and yoga featured prominently so I started to think that combining them into a job might be a great way to go!
-In 2018 Brigham and I are planning to unite our loves for gardens, wellness and sustainability into the Oregon Coast's first tea farm and tasting room.
-We are still discussing how it all will roll out (over tea of course) but I look forward to sharing our journey with you along the way.
+When thinking about self care; plants, tea, books, travel and yoga featured prominently in my mind.
+I started to think that combining them into a job might be a great way to go for 2018!
+Brigham and I are excited to announce the Oregon Coast's first tea farm- aptly named 53 Tea.
+We are still discussing (over tea of course) how it will all roll out and I look forward to sharing our journey with you along the way.

-With the sale of one of our farm properties this year we find ourselves with a bit of breathing space to re-focus on the retreat center and our own health and happiness.
 This autumn i signed up for a restorative yoga teacher training program that emphasizes social justice, with Sara Joy Marsh in Portland OR.
 The decision to send myself to yoga school was to benefit my beleaguered brain who had been waving a little white flag and asking for some support.
-Stress and "doing" were becoming habitual and I knew I needed to have some physical and mental community guidance in order to retrain my thoughts towards peace and relaxing into my body.
-Sara Joy's book Hunger, Hope and Healing is an inspirational read for anyone of you who is looking for a fresh perspective and wise voice in the realms of stress, eating, yoga and mindfulness.
+Stress and "doing" were becoming habitual and I knew I needed to have some physical and mental guidance in order to retrain my thoughts towards peace and relaxing into my body.
+Sara Joy's book Hunger, Hope and Healing is an inspirational read for anyone of you who is looking for a fresh perspective in the realms of eating, yoga and mindfulness.